Richard Templeton Smith (1947- )

 Bio

-Richard Smith was born in Edinburgh, Scotland but moved with his family to South Africa at a young age.
-Studying graphic design at the Johannesburg School of Art in the 1960s, followed by his work in 1968 for the Sunday Times in Johannesburg, Smith produced politically important works for the underground movement.
-He held his first solo exhibition in London in 1971 at the Arts Theatre Club.
-He was Standard Bank’s cartoonist of the year in 1980 and 1984 and was resident at the Cite Internationale des Arts in Paris in 1990.
-For over 50 years he has produced works on canvas and on paper and has exhibited consistently with works included in important public and private collections.
+Richard Templeton Smith was born in Edinburgh, Scotland but was raised and educated in South Africa since he was 11.
+Smith studied graphic design at the Johannesburg School of Art and by the late 1960s he was producing important political cartoons for the Sunday Times and underground movement in Johannesburg.
+He held his first solo exhibition in London in 1972 at the Arts Theatre Club and he was Standard Bank’s cartoonist of the year in 1980 and 1984.
+In 1990 he was an artist in resident at the Cite Internationale des Arts in Paris and to date has participated in over 70 solo and group exhibitions, both local and international.

 Exhibitions